 There is no possibility for the 1,3 or 1,4 hydride shift.

-The mechanism of the alkyl shift is similar to the hydride shift.
+For example, the mechanism of the alkyl shift which is almost similar to the hydride shift is given below:

 Mechanism of 1,2 phenyl shift

-Some evidence for carbocation rearrangement comes from nucleophilic substitution reaction.
+Some evidence for carbocation rearrangement comes from nucleophilic substitution reactions.
 For example, hydrolysis of secondary alkyl bromide produces the rearranged tertiary alcohol product.

 The mechanism of this reaction involves the hydride shift.
 Therefore, secondary carbocation is converted into more stable tertiary carbocation.
 However, this type of rearrangement is not observed in the SN2 reaction of alkyl halide.

 In dehydration of alcohol

 Some primary or secondary alcohol also undergo carbonium ion rearrangement.

 In the above example, the secondary carbonium ion is converted into a more stable tertiary carbonium ion by 1,2 methyl shift.